eeditiones/tei-publisher-data-template/README.md

 ## TEI Publisher

-This data application template contains the `data` subcollection which should be filled with your documents.
+After forking/cloning this template repository, create a `data` subdirectory and fill it with your documents.

-Beyond `data` collection you will find a number of files in the template:
+Other files in the template you may need to change:

 * repo.xml - change `meta/target` to correspond to the collection your data app will be installed to
 * expath-pkg.xml - change `package/@abbrev` to correspond to the collection your data app will be installed to